-Projects ineligible to be submitted in the Ohio LIHTC round include the following:
+Projects ineligible to be submitted in the Ohio LIHTC round include, but may not be limited to, the following:

 - Projects with an existing reservation of OHFA-administered resources, including, but not limited to, LIHTC or Housing Development Assistance Program (HDAP) as evidenced by a 42(m) Letter of Eligibility or an HDAP reservation or Funding Agreement executed within the past two calendar years as of the first day Proposal Applications may be submitted referenced in the Program Calendar. - Projects that include any residential units that will be rehabilitated. - Projects that involve Affordable Assisted Living (AAL).